FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

    - [ ] Create the policy as shown below.
-This will allow the device to connect and publish MQTT messages.
+This policy will allow devices (e.g. Sterling EWB) to connect and publish MQTT messages.

      ![CreatPolicy2-edit](../images/mqtt-aws/CreatPolicy2-edit.PNG)